WENO-OF/WENOEXT/README.md

 2. Execute `Allwmake` to build the library
    The compilation of the library uses cmake instead of wmake files!

+### Options

+Parallel compilation can be activated with:
+`./Allwmake -j <# of cores>`
+if the number of cores is omitted then the number of cores is determined automatically.

+On the master branch only clean git commits can be compiled.
+If a dirty git state shall be compiled the `-f|--force` option has to be used on the master branch.

+For optimal performance AVX instruction sets can be activated with the USE_AVX switch:
+`./Allwmake -DUSE_AVX=ON`

 ### Note to GNU compiler: